portnov/krita-builder/README.md

 from krita git master at any time, so that you can get fresh appimage for testing at any moment, without littering your working system with lots of development packages.
+The script is mainly intended for Krita enthusiasts, testers and other people who want to run the very last version of Krita.

 I'm not sure that current implementation is the best way to achieve the purpose, but it works.